tommcclean/tomorepo/readme.md

 ## Can I use tomorepo?
 - Sure, if you want to improve an existing component, or add your own feel free to fork the repo and send us a PR
-- If you want your own mono repo; feel free to take out code and modify it to your liking.
+- If you want your own mono repo; feel free to take our code and modify it to your liking.